mahls/outlook-email-analysis/README.md

 Phone: 0412262967
 Notes

-    The dashboard script expects the input file to have columns named Subject, Sender, Date, and Body.
+    The dashboard script expects the input CSV/TSV file to contain the columns: Subject, Sender, Date, and Body.

-    The Date column is expected in the format DD/MM/YYYY HH:MM:SS AM/PM.
+    The Date column is specifically parsed expecting the format DD/MM/YYYY HH:MM:SS AM/PM.

-    Email bodies are pre-processed to remove common footers and polite endings before analysis.
+    Email bodies undergo basic preprocessing to remove common signatures and polite closings.

-    Sentiment analysis is performed using TextBlob, which provides a polarity score between -1 (negative) and 1 (positive).
+    Sentiment analysis generates a polarity score (ranging from -1 for negative to 1 for positive).

-    Named Entity Recognition uses the Stanza library, which requires downloading its English model (handled by install_dependencies.py).
+    Named Entity Recognition requires the download of an English language model for Stanza, which is handled by the install_dependencies.py script.